jmahler/sprinklerpi/README.md

   command line tools and this makes it is easy to test and verify operation.

+  - security - The daemons which control watering need permissions to write to the SPI device.
+But the web server and other user programs don't since these use the files.
+This reduces the potential magnitude of any privilege escalation bugs.

   - history - The current state of the system can be saved by simply saving the files.
   A version control system such as [Git][git] can even